jlbradley1844/jlbradley1844.github.io/_drafts/quote-appendix.md

 fruit, and of one bough the leaves.
 Let not man glory in this that he loveth his country, let him rather glory in this that he loveth his kind.
 (TB IS)

+The Great
+Being saith: O well-beloved ones!
+The tabernacle of unity hath been raised; regard ye not one another as strangers.
+Ye are the fruits of one tree, and the leaves of one branch.
+(TB LM)

+Such exhortations to union and concord as are inscribed in the Books of the Prophets by the Pen of the Most High bear reference unto specific matters; not a union that would lead to disunity or a concord which would create discord.
+This is the station where measures are set unto everything, a station where every deserving soul shall be given his due.
+Well is it with them that appreciate the meaning and grasp the intent of these words, and woe betide the heedless.
+Unto this all the evidences of nature, in their very essences, bear ample testimony.
+Every discerning man of wisdom is well acquainted with that which We have mentioned, but not those who have strayed far from the living fountain of fairmindedness and are roving distraught in the wilderness of ignorance and blind fanaticism.
+(TB LM)

+The fundamental purpose
+animating the Faith of God and His Religion is to safeguard the interests and promote the unity of the human race, and to foster the spirit of love and fellowship amongst men.
+Suffer it not to become a source of dissension and discord, of hate and enmity.
+(TB LM)

+We fain would hope
+that the people of Bahá may be guided by the blessed words: ‘Say: all things are of God.’
+This exalted utterance is like unto water for quenching the fire of hate and enmity which smouldereth within the hearts and breasts of men.
+By this single utterance contending peoples and kindreds will attain the light of true unity.
+(TB KA)

 WISDOM (and avoidance of Folly)